Train a Text Summarizer in 5 Minutes

 XSum stands for Extreme Summarization and is a dataset of documents and summaries.

-In this post, I'll be using a small subset of the XSum dataset, which contains 1,000 documents and their summaries.
+In this post, I'll be using a small subset of the XSum dataset,

 Environment Setup

-I'll be using Google Colab for this post, but you can also run it locally if you have a GPU and the necessary libraries installed.
+but you can also run it locally if you have a GPU and the necessary libraries installed.

 To install the libraries that aren't installed in Google Colab, you'll have to run the following commands: